Extended phase-space symplectic integration for electron dynamics: Methods

 The split operator~\eqref{eq:symplectic_split_operator} provides a workable algorithm to integrate the extended phase-space dynamics.
 Starting from the initial condition $\overline{\bf q}_0={\bf q}_0$ and $\overline{\bf p}_0={\bf p}_0$, the split operator flow only preserves the symmetry between the pairs of extended phase space variables at the order of the scheme \emph{and provided the extended dynamics is stable} -- see also the discussion in the following section.
 Yet, in practice, we are interested in a numerical solution in the original (non-extended) phase space.
-Throughout this Paper, we approximate this solution as the extended phase-space average $\left(\frac{{\bf q}+\overline{\bf q}}{2},\frac{{\bf p}+\overline{\bf p}}{2}\right)$.
+Throughout this article, we approximate this solution as the extended phase-space average $\left(\frac{{\bf q}+\overline{\bf q}}{2},\frac{{\bf p}+\overline{\bf p}}{2}\right)$ once the integration in the extended phase space is completed.
 For consistency, we likewise use the average to calculate all observable $F\left(\frac{{\bf q}+\overline{\bf q}}{2},\frac{{\bf p}+\overline{\bf p}}{2}\right)$.
-Interestingly, we have observed that the distance between the pairs of extended phase space variables $\sqrt{\|{\bf q}-\overline{\bf q}\|^2+\|{\bf p}-\overline{\bf p}\|^2}$ strongly correlates with the accuracy of the average trajectory and associated observables.
-It therefore provides a computationally inexpensive metric for the accuracy of simulations.
+Interestingly, when using the restraint, we have observed that the distance between the pairs of extended phase space variables $\sqrt{\|{\bf q}-\overline{\bf q}\|^2+\|{\bf p}-\overline{\bf p}\|^2}$ strongly correlates with the accuracy of the average trajectory and associated observables.
+It therefore provides a computationally inexpensive metric for the accuracy of simulations for the extended integration with a restraint.
 Finally, for externally driven systems, we note that the variable $\xi$ gets updated in both $\text{e}^{\alpha \tau\mathcal{L}_{H_1}}$ and $\text{e}^{\alpha\tau\mathcal{L}_{H_2}}$, reflecting the two base-Hamiltonian components in the extension of Eq.~\eqref{eq:autonomized_extended_Hamiltonian}.
 In turn, it means that conservation of the autonomized Hamiltonian should be checked as defined by